etchteam/offline-ux/src/a-basic-cache-implementation.md

 }
 ```

-If you reload the page, open developer tools and navigate to the application tab you should now see the service worker gets registered.
+After adding this code, if you were to reload the page, open developer tools and
+navigate to the application tab, it would show that the service worker gets registered.

 ![Service worker registered](/assets/a-basic-cache-implementation/service-worker-registered.png)

 <div style="margin-top:1em;padding:1em;background:#f3f3f3;">
-  <strong>Remember:</strong> Service workers require a <a href="https://w3c.github.io/webappsec-secure-contexts/" target="_blank" rel="noopener noreferrer">secure context</a>, make sure view the page over HTTPS or localhost.
+  <strong>Remember:</strong> Service workers require a
+  <a href="https://w3c.github.io/webappsec-secure-contexts/" target="_blank" rel="noopener noreferrer">secure context</a>,
+  make sure view the page over HTTPS or localhost.
 </div>

-## Add to the cache
+## Adding to the cache

 ![A basic cache example](/assets/a-basic-cache-implementation/basic-cache-example.png)

-Now, code can be added to the `service-worker.js` to create the cache.
+Now, code can be added to the `service-worker.js` to create the cache!

-The service workers "install" event can be used to initiate the cache, it'll be called once per service worker installation.
-Here's what the install event handler looks like...
+Service workers have an "install" event which can be used to initiate the cache,
+it'll be called once per service worker installation.
+Here's what the install event
+handler looks like...

 ```javascript
 self.addEventListener('install', event => {});
 ```

-This basic cache will contain the HTML, CSS and image used in the example web page above.
-Adding these items to the cache can be achieved using `cache.addAll` like so...
+This basic cache will contain the HTML, CSS and image used in the example web
+page above.
+Adding these items to the cache can be achieved using `cache.addAll`
+like so...

 ```javascript
 self.addEventListener('install', event => {